-In the following sections, we gathered a selection of resources such as press releases, logos, images, videos, quotes and some of the articles written about the program.
+In the following sections, we’ve gathered a selection of resources such as press releases, logos, images, videos, quotes and some of the articles written about the program.
 Please feel free to use them.

-Here are some versions of our logo, they can also be found in this folder, together with the vectorial version of all the logos.
+Various versions of the RGSoC logo can be found in this Dropbox folder, together with the vectorial versions.

-Rails Girls Summer of Code 2013 Intro Video (Alexander Lang)
+ImagesDownload the Rails Girls Summer of Code promotional poster.